syre-data/syre/local/database/README.md

-# Thot Database | Local
+# Syre Database | Local
-Executable for a local thot database.
+Executable for a local syre database.